ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 In the Elasticsearch tab, we are logged in as a user with full privileges.
 Let's check our access.
 1. Open the [button label="Elasticsearch"](tab-0) tab
+2. Open the first log record by clicking on the double arrow icon under `Actions`
-2. Open a log record and click on the `Table` tab in the flyout
+3. Click on the `Table` tab in the flyout
-3. Note access to the `client.ip` and `body.text` fields
+3. Note that the `client.ip` and `body.text` fields are accessible and shown

 In the Elasticsearch (Limited) tab, we are logged in as a user with limited privileges.
 Let's check our access.

 1. Open the [button label="Elasticsearch (Limited)"](tab-1) tab
+2. Open the first log record by clicking on the double arrow icon under `Actions`
-2. Open a log record and click on the `Table` tab in the flyout
+3. Click on the `Table` tab in the flyout
-3. Note that `client.ip` and `body.text` fields don't exist
+4. Note that the `client.ip` and `body.text` fields are not accessible and not shown

 Let's change permissions and see what happens:

 1. Open the [button label="Elasticsearch"](tab-0) tab
 2. Go to `Management` > `Stack Management` > `Security` > `Roles` using the left-hand navigation pane
-3. Select `limited_viewer`
+3. Find the role `limited_viewer` and click on the pencil icon to the right of that row to edit it
 4. For Indices `logs-proxy.otel-default`, update `Denied fields` to remove `body.text` (it should only contain `client.ip`)
 5. Click `Update role`